pub struct Incompatible { /* private fields */ }Expand description

 pub fn expect_err( description: impl Into<Cow<'static, str>>, disjoint_security_protocols: Option<impl IntoIterator<Item = (SecurityDescriptor, MacRole)>>, ) -> Compatibility

-it panics on failure and never returns Ok
+it panics on failure and never returns Ok.
+This can be used when a Compatibility is

 §Panics